techqueria/website/.github/CONTRIBUTING.md

 We take advantage of GitHub bots to make reviewing PRs and recognizing contributors easier.

-- [All Contributors](https://allcontributors.org/) helps us recognize all contributors, not just the ones who push code
 - [Background Check](https://probot.github.io/apps/background-check/) notifies maintainers when new contributors who have been toxic in the past join the project
 - [Delete Merged Branch](https://probot.github.io/apps/delete-merged-branch/) automatically deletes merged branches
 - [First Timers](https://probot.github.io/apps/first-timers/) creates starter issues to help onboard new open source contributors